Speaking: Vocabulary for Speaking C1

-At this level, it's not just about knowing an idiom's meaning, but understanding its feeling (connotation3) and when to use it appropriately.
+At the C1 level, it's not just about knowing an idiom's meaning, but understanding its feeling (connotation) and when to use it appropriately.

-Fluent speakers often use shorthand references to history, literature, or movies to explain a situation.
-Understanding these is key to getting the full meaning.
+Fluent speakers often use shorthand references to history, literature, or pop culture to explain a situation.

 Meaning: A frustrating, no-win situation where you are trapped by contradictory rules.